Type above and press Enter to search. Press Esc to cancel.

 After you’ve uploaded 9 shoppable posts, a shop tab will appear on your profile.
 This will allow customers to immediately identify which posts they can shop from.

-Customers will be able to send you questions and eventually make purchases directly through Facebook and Instagram’s messaging features, so be sure you’re monitoring your social feeds and making a point to respond to customers if you’re interested in opening a Shop.
+Customers will be able to send you questions and eventually make purchases directly through Facebook and Instagram messaging features, so be sure you’re monitoring your social feeds and making a point to respond to customers if you’re interested in opening a Shop.

 SocialRank

-SMBs getting started with social commerce can use SocialRank’s affordable plans to get a picture of your audience and identify influencers to work with.
+SMBs getting started with social commerce can use SocialRank’s plans to get a picture of your audience and identify influencers to work with.
 This can help you decide which products you want to launch on social first, and how to reach your target audience by working with micro-influencers.
-With 75% of respondants on one survey stating that they will still buy from a brand they trust even if a trendy competitor emerges in the market, building trust should be a crucial component of your social commerce strategy.
+With 75% of respondents on one survey stating that they will still buy from a brand they trust even if a trendy competitor emerges in the market, building trust should be a crucial component of your social commerce strategy.

+Exclucity are a shoe retailer, and Lightspeed customer, that use social commerce through their Instagram account.
 For Exclucity, the social commerce sales flow goes as follows:

 Capture customer attention through giveaways > enable shoppable posts > share positive reviews as social proof.

-Exclucity’s focus since the beginning of social distancing measures has been around rewarding their consumers through giveaways.
+Here’s how they’re doing it: Exclucity’s focus since the beginning of social distancing measures has been around rewarding their consumers through giveaways.
 They have done numerous giveaways in the last weeks for different pairs of popular shoes.
 These contests have led to thousands of engagements on the brand’s Instagram account.

 These giveaways have brought product-focused followers to their account.
 To serve these followers, Exclucity has enabled users to purchase shoes directly from their feed.
 With a few quick taps, people can order new shoes without having to leave Instagram to find them on Exclucity’s online store.